KevM/bubbleo/README.md

         }
 ```

-There is really no limit to the depth of the navigation stack.
-And it can be dynamic based on your application
+There is no limit to the depth of the navigation stack.
+And the stack components may be dynamic based on your application and user needs.

 #### Popping the stack

-To pop a component off the stack you might do the following in your `Update` func.
+To pop a component off the stack you might do the following in your bubbletea `Update` func.

 ```go
 	case color.ColorSelected: